-UBS-GWM For GWM SFDR Article 8 funds with direct actively managed strategies, companies that derive any revenues from controversial weapons, or have significant ownership in such companies are excluded.
-Environmental 15.
-GHG Intensity GHG intensity of investee countries 254.79 t/m€ N/A for this reporting Data Coverage 81% Where relevant, UBS-AM SFDR Article 8 / 9 products consider GHG intensity as part of a consolidated PAI metric as part of the "do no significant harm" (DNSH) assessment.
+Indicators applicable to investments in sovereigns and supranationals Adverse sustainability indicator Metric Impact [year 2023] Impact [year 2022] Explanation Actions taken, and actions planned and targets set for the next reference period Environmental 15.
+GHG Intensity GHG intensity of investee countries 388.89 t/m€ 451.16 t/m€ This figure has decreased in line with our long-term intentions to contribute to a low carbon economy.
+Data coverage: 83.95% Where relevant, UBS-AM SFDR Article 8 / 9 products consider GHG intensity as part of a consolidated PAI metric as part of the "do no significant harm" (DNSH) assessment.
 When assessing DNSH, we consider selected PAI indicators based on availability and appropriateness.
 These indicators are combined into a signal based on individual thresholds defined per indicator, a fail on a single indicator leads to an investment failing the DNSH test overall, therefore making the investment not count as a sustainable investment according to SFDR Article 2 (17).
 Social 16.
 Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law.
-0.00% N/A for this reporting Due to the lack of look-through data at an industry level relating to target fund investments, we are not able to duplicate social violations across target fund investments, resulting in double counting of the aggregated entity score relating to PAI indicator "16.
+9 (7.44%) Due to the lack of look-through data at an industry level relating to target fund investments, we are not able to deduplicate social violations across target fund investments, resulting in double counting of the aggregated entity score relating to PAI indicator "16.
 Investee countries subject to social violations".
 We therefore report here the social violations relating only to the direct investments of our products, for which this calculation is possible.
 UBS is working with vendors to capture this look-through data to provide a deduplicated figure across all investments for this metric in future reporting cycles.
-Data Coverage: 81% Where relevant, UBS-AM SFDR Article 8 / 9 products consider investee countries subject to social violations as part of a consolidated PAI metric as part of the "do no significant harm" (DNSH) assessment.
+Data coverage: 83.95% Where relevant, UBS-AM SFDR Article 8 / 9 products consider investee countries subject to social violations as part of a consolidated PAI metric as part of the "do no significant harm" (DNSH) assessment.
 When assessing DNSH, we consider selected PAI indicators based on availability and appropriateness.
 These indicators are combined into a signal based on individual thresholds defined per indicator, a fail on a single indicator leads to an investment failing the DNSH test overall, therefore making the investment not count as a sustainable investment according to SFDR Article 2 (17).

-Indicators applicable to investments in real estate assets Fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels N/A N/A UBS-FMI has no investments in real estate assets.
-18. Exposure to energy-inefficient real estate assets Share of investments in energy-inefficient real estate assets N/A N/A UBS-FMI has no investments in real estate assets.
+Indica ators applicable to inv estments in real estate assets Adverse e sustainability indicator Metric Impact [year 2023] Impact [year 2022] Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels 17.
+Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels 0.19% 0.00% No significant exposure has been identified.
+Data coverage: 78.69% UBS-AM UBS-AM investments in real estate consider the two mandatory PAIs as part of the investment process for SFDR Article 8 products.
+For its indirect real estate investment products.
+UBS AM is lower in comparison to absence of consistent energy performance other indicators.
+This can be explained by the relevant PAI data on a timely basis.